 - Cognitive skills such as memory or problem solving

-- Socialization skills in interacting with other people
+- Socialization skills

 - Psychological functioning to improve coping skills and treatment to overcome depression, if needed